 You must install SDS on a Windows machine with a static IP address because the Solstice displays and client applications will use this IP address to communicate with the directory.
-This can be a PC running Windows 7, 8, or 10, or a Windows Server running 2008 R2 or 2012 R2 and a quad core processor with a minimum of 12GB RAM.
+This can be a PC running Windows 8 or 10, or a Windows Server running 2012 R2 or later and a quad core processor with a minimum of 12GB RAM.
 A Windows 2016 Server may be used if desktop experience is enabled.

-SDS uses lightweight TCP/IP packets over network ports 53200, 53201, and 53202.
+SDS uses lightweight TCP/IP packets over network ports 53200, 53201, 53202, and port 80.
 SDS traffic through these ports will need to be allowed through the SDS host machine’s firewall and on the network.

 Though many deployments use the same computer for SDS and the Solstice Dashboard, that is not required.
 Best practice dictates that the host computer be a domain controller with IP routes to all subnets that have Solstice displays deployed on them.